 State Funding for Social Movements and the Nonprofit Sector

 The following video, produced in 2017, provides a 5 minute introduction to our project.

 This project was funded by the Social Sciences and Humanities Research Council.
-It also received generous financial support from the University of Alberta Library’s Digital Initiatives, the Arts Resource Centre and the Kule Institute for Advanced Studies.
+It also received generous financial support from the University of Alberta Library’s Digital Initiatives team, the Arts Resource Centre and the Kule Institute for Advanced Studies.